Tulay-Kahel/Tulay-Kahel-Project/README.md

 "Building bridges towards a VAW-Free Workplace"

 ## About
-Tulay Kahel (orange bridge, a pun on “kulay kahel” and the fact that the company/employer (via the webapp) serves more like a bridge between the VAWC victim and VAWC partners
+Tulay Kahel (orange bridge, a pun on “kulay kahel” and the fact that the company/employer (via the webapp) serves more like a bridge between the VAW-affected individuals/survivors and VAWC partners.
 ### The Team
 - Product Manager: [Nikko Gabriel J. Hismaña](https://github.com/nikko-gabriel)
 - Lead Developer: [John Markton M. Olarte](https://github.com/GravitonXD)